top of page

 3. Less Fatigue After Diving

-Many divers including myself report feeling less tired after Nitrox dives.
+Many divers, including myself, report feeling less tired after Nitrox dives.
 While the science isn’t fully definitive, less nitrogen absorption likely plays a role — and most experienced divers agree that Nitrox dives feel easier on the body, especially during repetitive dives or multi-day dive trips.

 4. It’s Required or Recommended at Many Dive Resorts and Liveaboards